mhavey/marklogic/uml2es/examples/hrdm/README.md

 - You have new databases, including xmi2es-examples-hr-FINAL and xmi2es-examples-hr-STAGING.
 - You have new app servers, including xmi2es-examples-hrdm-FINAL
 - You have local file data/mapping/global-mapping.xlsx
-- You have local file data/model/EmployeeHubModel.xml
+- You have local file data/model/DHFEmployeeSample.xml (slightly modified to calculate URI as .json rather than .xml)
 - You have the local directory data/hr
 - You have local file uml2es4dhf.gradle
 - Your xmi2es-examples-hr-MODULES database includes the following modules: